This should be interesting..

 Frequently, as in many examples below, the building will be a complex, arcology, or large structure

 .
 This still eliminates the need for location shooting and can result in very strange overuse of familiar props and scenery.
-Sometimes, especially when played for laughs, sections of a Building of Adventure
+Sometimes, especially when played for laughs, sections of a Building of Adventure will look nothing

 like other sections.
 However, at its most pure, this trope refers to a small, familiar set as the entire world of the story, a device often used in theatre.

 - Hunter × Hunter had the Heavens Arena: a 210-story tower full of battle arenas, as well as malls and luxury hotels.

 - Hinata Inn, of Love Hina, was a sort of these.
 Tunnels, ancient underground civilizations of turtles, workshops, old rooms with creepy automata, whatever the plot called for.

 - Like Hogwarts, Duel Academy in Yu-Gi-Oh!
 GX is a school cut off from the rest of the world.
 In chronological order, 3 demons were sealed away, a maniac with a KillSat tried to brainwash everyone, and the island was sent to an alternate dimension.

 - Despite being animated, most of Rozen Maiden takes place within the confines of Jun's house, unless you count its Phantom Zone.